CWE-651: Exposure of WSDL File Containing Sensitive Information

 How do you prevent or mitigate Exposure of WSDL File Containing Sensitive Information?+

 Recommended mitigations for CWE-651 include: Limit access to the WSDL file as much as possible.
 If services are provided only to a limited number of entities, it may be better to provide WSDL privately to each of these entities than to publish WSDL publicly.
+Make sure that WSDL does not describe methods that should not be publicly accessible.
+Make sure to protect service methods that should not be publicly accessible with access controls.
 Do not use method names in WSDL that might help an adversary guess names of private methods/resources used by the service.

 Which programming languages are affected by Exposure of WSDL File Containing Sensitive Information?+